← all posts

 How each model's attempts land across the four grades.
 Opus leads on Complete; the local DeepSeek V4 sits in Sonnet territory, above both local Qwens.
 Full detail in the data.

-Opus and Fable win it, which was expected.
-What was not is how close DeepSeek V4 came to the middle of the pack, above Sonnet 4.5, a hair under Sonnet 5, and well clear of both local Qwens.
+Opus and Fable win it, which was expected, though Fable rests on a thin sample.
+What was not is how close DeepSeek V4 came to the middle of the pack, level with Sonnet 4.5, a hair under Sonnet 5, and above both local Qwens.
 A local model doing frontier-adjacent work stopped being the thing to prove and became the thing to take for granted.

 Worth noting that the difference between Solid and Complete is really the line between "this type-checks and technically works" and "this is a diff I would actually merge".
 A few attempts got moved down a tier for being correct but sloppy.
 Reasonable people would draw that line elsewhere.
 The 8 tasks, and what each grade means for them, are laid out in the tasks list.